 While working on a course about English Vowel Sounds (almost done now), I’ve come across some of the odd and fascinating aspects of English.
-This issue links to articles on the schwa (the vowel sound of unaccented syllables), some quirks or oddities of English, and the way British and American terms get adopted by (or “corrupt”) the “other side.”
+This issue links to articles on the schwa (the vowel sound of unaccented syllables), some quirks or oddities of English, and the way British and American terms get adopted (or “corrupted”) by the “other side.”

 The process may be as old as the connection between the two countries, but it has speeded up with the Internet and international news services.
 It appears clear that even language purists who don’t want any new terms from across the Atlantic can’t put up a wall high enough to keep them out!

 Take a break from vocabulary practice this issue.
 (Some of you have just gotten back to school, and to be honest the articles in this issue have little vocabulary in common!)

 A note if you get gmail: Have you missed any issues of English Detective? if you find English Detective in your Promotions box, you can move it to your Primary box (if you want) by clicking on it and dragging it there, then clicking Yes when asked if you want to always get it in the Primary box.

 If you are not already getting English Detective, you can subscribe by completing the form

 Also, you can reach me by mail at 1752 Driftwood Drive, El Centro, CA 92243, USA.